-Flash Memory is divided into three functional blocks.
-The Program and boot memories reside on the Program Memory buses.
+Program Memory buses.
 They are controlled by one set of banked registers.
-Data Memory Flash resides on the Data Memory buses and is controlled separately by its own set of banked registers.
+Data Memory Flash resides on the Data Memory buses and is controlled separately by own set of banked registers.

 The top nine words of the Program Memory Flash are treated as special memory locations.
 The content of these words is used to control the operation of the Flash Controller.
 Because these words are part of the Flash Memory content, their state is maintained during power-down and reset.
 During chip initialization, the content of these memory locations is loaded into Flash Memory control registers, detailed in the Flash Memory chapter of the 56F8300 Peripheral User Manual.
-These configure parameters are located between \$00_3FF7 and \$00_3FFF.
+These configuration parameters are located between \$00 FFF7 and \$00 FFFF.